BilendM/portfolio/src/content/works/booking-advisors.md

 ---
 id: 1
 title: "Booking Advisors"
+description: "Booking Advisors is an online flight and hotel booking system powered by Moonline Travel and Trade Ltd.
-description: "Worked on Booking Advisors.
-A Moonline Travel and Trade product.
-An online flight and hotel booking platform.
-Utilized Quasar Framework, payment gateways, and external APIs to create a fully functioning platform where users can search for flights and hotels and book them."
+I have worked on this project with my team utilizing Quasar Framework, payment gateways, and external APIs to build a fully functioning OTA where users can book their desired hotels and flights."
 website_image: "../../assets/images/booking_advisors.png"
 stack:
 - image: "../../assets/images/vue.svg"